openmfp/portal-ui-lib/docs/readme-generic-ui.md

 }
 ```

-### Generic detail view
+### Generic Detail View

-In order to use the generic detail view, the `content-configuration` of a given node needs to be adjusted including:
+To use the generic detail view, update the node’s `content-configuration` to include the following:

 - node properties